LonoCloud/conlink/docs/guides/compose-scripts.md

      "bar" has a service that should only be enabled when the "foo" mode/module is also requested/resolved, then the service can be tagged with the `MODE_foo` profile.
+   * `MDC_MODE_[mode]`: Each active mode will have an environment variable set to 'enabled'.
+Important Note: the mode name will have all non-alphanumeric characters changed to an underscore so that it is usable as the environment variable suffix.
    * `MDC_MODE_DIRS`: A comma separated list of mode/module
      directories.
 This can be used by other external tools that have specific mode/module behavior.